 When choosing a Hearing Specialist to work with, I recommend you opt for one that has plenty of experience, has worked with many seniors, and one that you and your family feel comfortable with.
-Depending on the treatment needed, you are likely to see the specialist regularly for years to come.
+Depending on the treatment needed, you are likely to see a Hearing Specialist regularly for years to come.